An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

 Last, but not least, paint brushes that kids enjoy using with those paints.
 Royal & Langnickel Gripper Brushes are made for kids.
 Their shorter brush is comfortable to hold, and they have a grip as well.
 These can be used with the paints mentioned above, with acrylic paints, and to paint dry clay.
 I think these brushes are a bit less frustrating for kids, because of the grip and the length.

 I hope this short list will help to guide you in what art materials might be helpful at home.
 I’m not affiliated with any of these products.
-Just wanted to share!
+I just wanted to share!

-Free consultation from a San Diego Child Therapy Specialist
+Free consultation from a Child Therapist San Diego

 Thank you for visiting my website.
 If you found this blog helpful, please share it on your networks.